porcelinad/whats-on-north-west/README.md

 its User-Agent, and links every event back to the venue's own site and box office — it sends the venues traffic rather than taking it.
 If a venue ever objects, remove it from `SOURCES`.

+# Manual Eventbrite import

+Eventbrite blocks requests from GitHub's servers, so this one source is updated by hand instead of automatically.

+## How to refresh it

+1. Open Chrome, go to `https://www.eventbrite.ie/d/ireland--donegal/all-events/`
+2. Open DevTools → **Web Scraper** tab (your existing sitemap should be there)
+3. Run the scrape, then **Export data as CSV**
+4. In this repo, go to `scraper/manual-imports/eventbrite.csv`
+5. Click the pencil (✏️) to edit, or use **Add file → Upload files** and drag your new export in — always keep the filename **exactly** `eventbrite.csv`, overwriting the old one each time
+6. Commit.
+The next scraper run (daily) will pick it up automatically.

+Do this whenever convenient - weekly is plenty.
+If you skip a week, nothing breaks: the site just keeps showing last week's Eventbrite events until you upload a fresh file.

+## How dates are handled

+Explicit dates ("Fri 31 Jul, 18:30") always work correctly.
+Relative dates ("Today", "Tomorrow", or a bare weekday like "Thursday at 11:00") are resolved assuming the file was just exported - "Thursday" becomes the next upcoming Thursday from whenever the scraper runs.
+If you let the file go stale for a few days before re-uploading, a relative-dated event could briefly show on the wrong day - re-exporting and re-uploading fixes it immediately, since the whole file is re-read fresh each time, nothing accumulates.

+## Why some irrelevant events might show up

+The CSV has no category information, so non-cultural events (markets, sports, workshops) that happen to appear in the Donegal search results will show up too.
+Either delete those rows from the CSV before uploading, or just leave them - they're fully searchable/filterable on the site like everything else.